lightningfastcomputing/ThorFork-Mining-Game/README.md

 https://www.youtube.com/@ottopfefferkorn9519

-# This game was made on WSL2 Ubuntu
+# Building
 Compiling is described in the Makefile and requires gcc, gdb, and SDL2 packages

 Cross-Platform building will be implemented later

-Run these commands in the terminal to install:
+If on Linux, just these commands in the terminal to install:

 sudo apt install gcc